 - 1. Omit any numbered paragraph, the facts of which are not in dispute. - 2.
-In cases involving multiple defendants or designated nonparties where the pro rata liability statute, § 13-21-111.5, C.R.S., is applicable, see Notes on Use to Instruction 4:20. - 3.
+In cases involving multiple defendants or designated nonparties where the pro rata liability statute, § 13-21-111.5, C.R.S., is applicable, see the Notes on Use to Instruction 4:20. - 3.
 If the defendant has put no affirmative defense in issue, or there is insufficient evidence to support a defense, the parenthesized portion of the last two paragraphs should be omitted. - 4.
 Although mitigation of damages is an affirmative defense, see Instruction 5:2, only rarely, if ever, will it be a complete defense.
 For this reason, mitigation should not be identified as an affirmative defense in the concluding paragraph of this instruction.
 Instead, Instruction 5:2 should be given along with the damages instruction appropriate to the claim and the evidence in the case.

 - 5. Other appropriate instructions, including Instructions 9:18 to 9:21, relating to causation, should also be given with this instruction. - 6.
-See Notes 6 to 8 of Notes on Use to Instruction 28:1. - 7.
-For a use of the plaintiff's name or likeness to be an appropriation, the plaintiff must be identifiable as the person who is the subject of the defendant's use.
+For a use of the plaintiff's name or likeness to be an appropriation, the plaintiff must be identifiable as the person who is the subject of the defendant's communication.
 When identifiability is in issue, a separate instruction must be given.
-See J. McCarthy, Rights of Publicity and Privacy § 3.4 (1997). - 8.
+See 1 J. MCCARTHY, RIGHTS OF PUBLICITY AND PRIVACY § 3:4 (2d ed.
+2018). - 8.
 The extent to which constitutional limits may apply to the privacy torts that involve publication but not falsity (namely, appropriation and public disclosure of private facts) has not yet been determined.
 See Zacchini v.
 Scripps-Howard Broad.
-Co., 433 U.S. 562, 97 S. Ct.
-2849, 53 L. Ed.
-2d 965 (1977); RESTATEMENT §§ 564 cmts. f and g, 580A cmts. d and i, and 580B cmt. d (1977); McCarthy §§ 3.5[B], 3.6, 3.8 (1997).
+Co., 433 U.S. 562 (1977); RESTATEMENT (SECOND) OF TORTS §§ 564 cmts. f & g, 580A cmts. d & i, 580B cmt. d (1977).
 If the court determines that intent or fault in some form is required, or that the plaintiff has the burden of proving that the use was unauthorized, this instruction must be modified accordingly.